Creative Saskatchewan is the economic development agency for Saskatchewan’s creative industries.

 The agency’s investments via programming and community sponsorship propel creative entrepreneurs as they create, perform, innovate, and export in their pursuit of commercial success.

-Lisa, Karen, and Andrea are Program Officers for Creative Saskatchewan.
+Lisa, Karen, and Andrea are Program Advisors for Creative Saskatchewan.
 They help navigate our clients through the application process for our grants and programs, from the pre-application stage to final reporting.

 We welcome one-on-one consultations over the phone, via email, or video call!